culturesofknowledge/emplaces/misc/20190606-prosopography-survey.md

 Also seems to have some occasional CIDOC CRM references.

-@@NOTE: Interesting structure: seems to use lots of classes to represent relationships, with relatively few properties.
-So, effectively, a reified relationship structure?
-Compare with our places work, uses OWL classes rather than SKOS concepts.
+Interesting structure: uses multiple classes to represent relationships, with relatively few properties.
+So, effectively, a reified relationship structure.
+(Compared with our places work, uses OWL classes rather than SKOS concepts to qualify relationships.
+As such, the structure used is similar to the [Qualified terms](https://www.w3.org/TR/prov-o/#description-qualified-terms) defined by the PROV-O ontology.

 See ontology visualizations: